 Housing costs in Kingston are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in Massachusetts.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Kingston is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Kingston is a town of professionals, managers, and service providers.
-There are especially a lot of people living in Kingston who work in management occupations (14.21%), sales jobs (10.98%), and teaching (8.45%).
+Unlike some towns, Kingston isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Kingston are a mix of both white- and blue-collar jobs.
+Overall, Kingston is a town of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Kingston who work in management occupations (12.65%), sales jobs (10.56%), and office and administrative support (9.90%).

 Also of interest is that Kingston has more people living here who work in computers and math than 95% of the places in the US.